-First, there is an initial screening of applications in order to exclude candidates who do not meet the minimum requirements (eg candidate does not have GBC, or minimum work experience, and is not a UK/EU/EEA applicant).
-The second short-listing stage is then conducted by programme staff who rate applications according to pre-determined criteria for academic achievement, relevant work experience, interpersonal qualities, and quality of references.
-Applications scoring above a certain cut-off then go through to the third stage, in which local NHS clinical psychologists and service users and carers involved in the D.Clin.Psych. programme, short-list according to the same pre-determined criteria, to produce a list of applicants for interview and a reserve list for interview.
-Candidates who are unsuccessful at this stage are informed with general feedback.
-Please note that due to the high volume of applications, it is not possible to offer individualised feedback to applicants who are not selected for interview.
+First, there is an initial screening of anonymised applications in order to exclude candidates who do not meet the minimum requirements (eg candidate does not have GBC, or minimum work experience, and is not a UK/EU/EEA applicant).
+The first short-listing stage is conducted by programme staff who rate applications according to pre-determined criteria for academic achievement, relevant work experience, interpersonal qualities, and quality of references.
+Applications scoring above a certain cut-off then go through to the second stage, in which local NHS clinical psychologists and experts by experience involved in the D.Clin.Psych. programme, short-list according to the same pre-determined criteria, to produce a list of applicants for interview and a reserve list for interview.
+Candidates who are unsuccessful at this stage are informed of the outcome.
+Please note that due to the high volume of applications, it is not possible to offer individual feedback to applicants who are not selected for interview.

 80 interview offers are usually issued for each interview cycle.
 Successful applicants invited for interview are seen by two panels.
-For the first panel, they are asked to make a short presentation involving a research design task, which they will have prepared in a timed preparation session immediately beforehand.
+For the first (research and academic) panel, they are asked to make a short presentation based on a research task, which they will have prepared and completed in a timed preparation session immediately beforehand.
 Additional academic and research questions will also be asked.
-The second panel involves questions and materials designed to explore candidates' clinical and professional knowledge and experience, and assess interpersonal skills.
+The second (clinical and professional) panel involves questions and materials designed to explore candidates' clinical and professional knowledge, experience and values.
+Interpersonal skills are assessed in both panels.
 All panels include University programme staff, NHS clinical psychologists and experts by experience.
-Ratings are then produced which are converted to standard scores and, in combination with short-listing scores, are used as the basis for offering places.
+Ratings are then produced which are used as the basis for offering places.
 In practice, this procedure has resulted in applicants with a range of experiences and qualities being offered places.
 All procedures are conducted within the framework provided by the University's and NHS Equal Opportunities policies.
 The selection procedure is carefully reviewed on an annual basis.

 All offers of a place on a course are dependent on satisfactory Disclosure and Barring Service and occupational health checks.

-On completion of the selection process, those candidates who attended for interview but were unsuccessful in securing a place at Liverpool or elsewhere, are offered the opportunity for telephone feedback concerning their performance with the two interview panels.
+On completion of the selection process, any candidates who attended for interview but were unsuccessful in securing a place at Liverpool or elsewhere, are offered the opportunity for telephone feedback concerning their performance with the two interview panels.
 The feedback will usually be provided around July/August each year by a member of the programme team who will have interviewed the candidate.

-The programme is currently funded for 24 places per year through a contract with Health Education England (North West) - (HEE-NW).
-Current trainees are full-time employees of Mersey Care NHS Trust and have annual leave and other benefits in line with usual NHS entitlements.
-On entry to the programme, all trainees are currently paid on the first spine point of Band 6 of the Agenda for Change pay scales.
-Currently, travelling expenses are paid for travel to placement, University fees are paid directly by the NHS, and trainees have an allocation of £200 per year for attendance at conferences and for the purchase of books (in addition to a separate £1,000 budget for their large-scale research project).
+The programme is currently funded for 24 places per year through a contract with Health Education England North (HEE-N).
+Current trainees are full-time employees of Mersey Care NHS Foundation Trust and have annual leave and other benefits in line with usual NHS entitlements.
+On entry to the programme all current trainees commenced on the first spine point of Band 6 of the Agenda for Change pay scales.
+Currently, travelling expenses are paid for travel to placement, University fees are paid directly by HEE North, and trainees have an allocation of £200 per year for attendance at conferences and for the purchase of books (in addition to a separate £1,000 budget for their large-scale research project).

 Applicants should have home (UK/EU) fees status (if you are unsure of your fees status, please follow the link to check).
 The programme is only able to accept applications from individuals who are current citizens of the UK, EU Member States, or European Economic Area (EEA) States and who are eligible to work in the NHS.
 Non-EEA applicants are not usually considered because the NHS does not employ anyone as a Trainee Clinical Psychologist who does not have the right to work in the UK.
-We are not qualified to advise you on whether or not you have the right to work in the UK.
+Please note that we are not qualified to advise you on whether or not you have the right to work in the UK.
 The programme does not accept applications from self-funding applicants.

 The academic content of the programme is organised within a series of teaching units which provide detailed coverage of the theoretical and research bases of clinical psychology.
 Programme teaching units can be grouped into five sets as follows:

-Each trainee is allocated an Academic Advisor from amongst the staff team, who will support their learning and development for the duration of their training.
+Each trainee is allocated an Academic Advisor/Personal Tutor from amongst the staff team, who will support their learning and development for the duration of their training.
 The trainee-centred annual review process provides a further opportunity for reflection on general progress and personal achievement across all aspects of the training programme.

 The programme begins with an introductory academic block of five weeks' duration, designed to equip trainees with the basic skills necessary for their first placement experience.
-Academic teaching continues on two days a week during the university terms of the first year, reducing to one day in the second and third years.
-Terms are approximately ten weeks long.
+Academic teaching continues on two days a week (Mondays and Tuesdays) during the university terms of the first year, reducing to one day (Mondays) in the second and third years.
+Terms are approximately 10 weeks long.
 At the beginning of each six-month placement, there will be a two-week teaching block, during which experience on the preceding placement will be reviewed, and preparatory work, including coverage of relevant teaching areas, undertaken for the forthcoming placement.
 Teaching occurs usually from 09:30-16:30 (with one hour for lunch) but trainees are expected to be available at the University from 09:30-17:00 for any additional meetings.